Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

 Last century's experimental advancement to cool quantum systems close to absolute zero temperature, where thermal fluctuations are frozen out, has led to a revolution in the understanding of quantum phases and phase transitions~\cite{Sachdev2011}.
 Nowadays, quantum systems may be shielded from the surrounding environment to prevent thermalization.
-As a result, it is possible to investigate the properties and dynamics of quantum systems prepared at a non-zero energy.
-Major theoretical efforts, followed by experimental demonstrations, have focused on extending the concept of quantum phases and phase transitions to the realm of finite-energy systems.
+As a result, it is possible to investigate the properties and dynamics of quantum systems in states different than the ground state.
+Major theoretical efforts, followed by experimental demonstrations, have focused on extending the concept of quantum phases and phase transitions to the realm of excited states.
 This includes dynamical systems, where phase transitions can be associated with a sudden change of the long-term average of observables~\cite{Heyl2013,Jurcevic2017,Zunkovic2018,Smale2019,Chu2020,Muniz2020}.
-The dynamics can also result in a sudden change of oscillatory behaviour, termed time crystal~\cite{Zhang2017b,Choi2017}, and can show universal features~\cite{Ritsch2013,Pruefer2018,Erne2018}.
-Furthermore, in open quantum systems, the interplay between driving and dissipation may lead to dissipative phase transitions, characterized by a sudden change of the steady-state properties~\cite{Kessler2012a}.
+The dynamics can also result in a sudden change of oscillatory behavior, termed time crystal~\cite{Zhang2017,Choi2017}, and can show universal features~\cite{Ritsch2013,Prufer2018,Erne2018}.
+Furthermore, in open quantum systems, the interplay between driving and dissipation may lead to dissipative phase transitions, characterized by a sudden change of the steady-state properties~\cite{Kessler2012}.

-Interestingly, also excited eigenstates of isolated quantum systems may exhibit differentiated quantum phases, so-called excited-state phases~\cite{Cejnar2021}, separated by excited-state quantum phase transitions (ESQPTs).
-The presence of ESQPTs, with their characteristic divergence of the density of states, has been experimentally revealed in microwave Dirac billiards~\cite{Dietz2013} and molecular spectra~\cite{Winnewisser2005,Zobov2005,Larese2013}.
-In contrast, despite some theoretical proposals that have identified possible order parameters in some scenarios~\cite{Brandes2013,Puebla2013,Puebla2013a,Feldmann2021,Cabedo2021}, the direct experimental exploration of an excited-state phase diagram by measuring appropriate order parameters has remained up to now elusive.
+Interestingly, isolated quantum systems may present so-called excited-state quantum phase transitions~({ESQPTs}).
+At these transitions, occurring at a particular excitation energy, there is a qualitative change in the nature of the excited states, which hence form well differentiated excited-state quantum phases~\cite{Cejnar2021}.
+The presence of ESQPTs, with their characteristic divergence of the density of states, has been experimentally revealed in microwave Dirac billiards~\cite{Dietz2013} and molecular spectra~\cite{Winnewisser2005,Zobov2005,Larese2013, Khalouf-Rivera2021}.
+However, despite some theoretical proposals that have identified possible order parameters in some scenarios~\cite{Brandes2013,Puebla2013,Puebla2014,Feldmann2021,Cabedo2021}, the experimental mapping of an excited-state phase diagram by measuring appropriate order parameters remains an open challenge in any physical platform.